 According to Neuroscience, our brain is hardwired for negativity.
 What it means is we naturally think about negative things more frequently than positive ones.
 And it’s a little difficult to maintain an optimistic outlook.

-💡 Here are a few questions that do not allow overwhelm to interfere with optimal focusing and prioritising:
+💡 Here are a few powerful questions that do not allow overwhelm to interfere with optimal focusing and prioritising:

 👉🏻 What’s the best action to take right now?